Shniks/date_night/README.md

 ### 2. Breaking Logic into Components

 * Code is effectively broken into methods & classes
 * Developer writes methods less than 10 lines
 * No more than 3 methods break the principle of SRP

 ### 3. Test-Driven Development

 * Each method is tested
 * Tests implement Ruby syntax & style
+* Tests exist to cover edge cases
+* Tests covers critical functionality of software
+* Testing exhibits TDD approach
+* Test coverage is measured with [SimpleCov](https://github.com/colszowka/simplecov)
+* Test coverage exceeds 95%

 ### 4. Functionality

 * Application meets all requirements (extension not req'd)